ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Group Manager is expected to make the logs that it produces available for secure access by authorized external management applications and operators.

-In particular, logged information could be retrieved in the following ways.
+In particular, logged information could be retrieved in the following ways:

 * By accessing logs at the Group Manager through polling.
 This can occur in an occasional, regular, or event-driven way.